Cigna in California

 Be sure you understand the difference between in-network and out-of-network coverage.
 Seeing an in-network psychiatrist or therapist means you'll pay less and do not have to file a claim for reimbursement of covered expenses.
-In addition, Cigna requires that psychiatrists or therapists are licensed and meet Cigna’s quality guidelines for behavioral health.
+In addition, psychiatrists or therapists are required to be licensed and meet quality guidelines for behavioral health.

 - Prior Benefit Authorization Required for Other Care

 For any other type of behavioral care, you must contact us to pre-authorize benefit coverage to receive the maximum amount payment for your claims.
 Call the toll-free phone number on your health plan identification card to reach our staff.
 An Advocate or Care Manager will be happy to help.
 Have your insurance ID card number available when you call.